ConstantineGLab/SSA-School-Security-Assistant/README.md

 # SSA-School-Security-Assistant
-A Security Assistant created in python for schools to manage the computers security.
+A Security Assistant created in python for schools to manage their computers security.
 # How can I use it?
 This project is an early access project.
-When the SSA fully developed we going to upload a PyInstaller converted .exe.
+When the SSA fully developed we are going to upload a PyInstaller converted .exe.
 SSA is only for windows machines yet!
 We want to develop for linux too.
 # Is it safe?
 Yes, its safe.
 We just wanted to make safer the school computers.